 Skeletal Remains Protection Act (20 ILCS 3440).
 The

 IHPA staff can assist you to determine the best course of action.

-However, it is the agency's preference that the remains are
+However, it is preferred that the remains are

 left undisturbed and preserved in place.

 After a successful cemetery project has been completed, you might